 Parent, Family, and Community Involvement Plan

-- In alignment with Policy 10000, Parent, Family, and Community Involvement (revised July 1, 2013), Title I believes that the education of children is a responsibility shared by parents, families, the school system and the community.
+- Title I believes that the education of children is a responsibility shared by parents, families, the school system and the community.

 - Title I recognizes the parent as the child’s first and lifelong teacher.
 It is essential to involve parents in educational decisions as caring advocates for their children.
 Title I is committed to promoting the involvement of all parents of students in the Title I program.